camallen/unipart_bbc_microbit/activity_1.md

 ![Dynamic tones](https://github.com/camallen/unipart_bbc_microbit/blob/master/images/play_tone_abs.png "Dynamic tones")

 ####  Step 5:
 You can also use variables.
 Variables are place holders for changing values.
-Use them in your code to refer to their latest value.
+Use them in your code to refer to their latest value (checkout [here](https://www.microbit.co.uk/blocks/book/variables) for more details)

 *Pro tip: try to name them so they mean something when you read the code :)*